The Nordic rail adventure of a lifetime

-We leave Östersund and head north, travelling through some of Sweden's most glorious scenery as we head towards the untamed wilderness of Swedish Lapland, making several stops at beauty spots along the way.
-Our journey on the Inlandsbanan tourist train takes us through a landscape of crystal clear lakes and towering forests, crossing the Arctic Circle into the 'Land of the Midnight Sun'.
-On arrival we make a visit to the Inlandsbanan Museum before getting a real taste of Lapland with a visit to a Sami village in Slagnas on arrival, before transferring to Arjeplog where we spend the night.
+We leave Östersund and head north to Sorsele travelling through some of Sweden's most glorious scenery as we head towards the untamed wilderness of Swedish Lapland Our journey on the Inlandsbanan tourist train takes us through a landscape of crystal clear lakes and towering forests, towards the 'Land of the Midnight Sun'.
+On arrival we make a visit to the Inlandsbanan Museum before getting a real taste of Lapland with a visit to a Sami village in Slagnas.
+From here we transfer to Arjeplog where we spend the night.

 Today we continue our adventure through the north as we travel via coach to Jokkmokk, celebrating our crossing of the Arctic circle on the way.
 On arrival, we check into the Hotel Jokkmokk for a one night stay.

 Today we enjoy a journey on one of the world's most northerly railway lines, the Ofoten Railway.
 We travel through Sweden's breathtaking mountains into Norway, traversing steep mountainsides, with sheer drops to the fjords below.
 We arrive in Narvik, where we stay at the Scandic Hotel Narvik.
 Day 7 is then spent travelling to Fauske via coach.
 On arrival in Fauske, we board our train to Steinkjer which takes us along the incredible Nordland Railway on the 'Polar Express', which travels past awesome fjords and bristling forests.
 On arrival into Steinkjer, we stay at the Quality Hotel.

 Today is spent admiring the rugged shores of Norway as we follow the coastline south to Trondheim on our coach.
 On the way, we stop at Stiklestad, the site of King Olav's death in 1030.
 Here we enjoy a guided tour.
 Late this evening we arrive in Trondheim, Norway's religious capital.
 The Radisson Blu Royal Garden Hotel is our home for two nights.
 Day 9 is free to explore the atmospheric city of Trondheim, one of the oldest cities in Norway.
 As well as discovering the city's broad avenues, old warehouses and pretty timber dwellings, you could visit the Ringve Museum which features a collection of musical instruments from all over the world.